kontainapp/guide/appendix/amazon_eks.md

 ## Enable and Test Kontain Runtime
 Please refer to: [Install Kontain in Kubernetes](/getting_started/kubenetes/)
 ## Clean up
+To delete cluster and all associated resources use the following

 ```shell
 eks-cluster.sh  --region=<your region> <prefix> --cleanup
 ```